marcsgil/slmcontrol/docs/tutorials.md

 ## Creating a GUI with Jupyter Notebooks

 Jupyter Notebooks are a great way to use this package, as the interactive environment makes it easy to quickly change configurations.
 In this tutorial, we will leverage this tool in order to make a GUI (Graphical User Interface).
 In order to do this, we will use the [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) package, that allows us to program UI elements in notebooks.
 We will also use [matplotlib](https://matplotlib.org/stable/) for some plots.
+The notebook generated in this section can be found in the `templates` folder of the [GitHub repository](https://github.com/marcsgil/slmcontrol/tree/main).

 In the first cell, we will simply import the things that we need and initialize and [SLMdisplay][src.slmcontrol.slm.SLMdisplay] object:
 ```py